FAQ

 Can I get a refund?

 Yes.
-Knowledge products are covered by a 30-day refund policy.
+Eligible Knowledge products are covered by a 30-day refund policy.
 If the product is not the right fit, you can request a refund within 30 days of purchase.

 Purchase